 6 arrested during protest of Maui solar telescope

-HONOLULU (AP) — Six arrests were made when protesters tried to block an equipment convoy for a solar telescope being built on Haleakala mountain held sacred by some Native Hawaiians.
+HONOLULU — Six arrests were made when protesters tried to block an equipment convoy for a solar telescope being built on Haleakala mountain held sacred by some Native Hawaiians.

 Police arrested two women and four men early Wednesday, according to state, county and federal agencies.
 They were among more than 100 protesters who gathered starting Tuesday evening in an attempt to block the convoy of trucks from reaching the summit of Maui’s Haleakala.